openfga/.github/GOVERNANCE.md

 The @product team is concerned with iterating on the product itself.
 They govern the product roadmap, product marketing, design principles, user research and subject matter expertise, and other product concerns.

 *Responsibilities include:*
-- develop and iterate on the governance model
+- Develop and iterate on the governance model
-- review RFCs or delegate their review to a more relevant team
+- Review RFCs or delegate their review to a more relevant team
-- maintain OpenFGA's design principles through the RFC review process
+- Maintain OpenFGA's design principles through the RFC review process
-- clarify OpenFGA's design principles over time
+- Clarify OpenFGA's design principles over time
-- collaborate with @core to develop a roadmap that fits OpenFGA's design principles
+- Collaborate with @core to develop a roadmap that fits OpenFGA's design principles
-- collaborate with @core and @contributors on user research
+- Collaborate with @core and @maintainers on user research
-- iterate on the product experience
+- Iterate on the product experience

+#### Maintainers

+The @maintainers team consists of users who can contribute _and_ approve PRs.
+They help to ensure contributions align with the project's goals, facilitate collaboration, and maintain the quality of contributions.

+*Responsibilities include:*
+- Contribute based on backlog items
+- Review incoming PRs and ensure they meet project standards
+- Participate in discussions for features and provide feedback
+- Consult with other team members to clarify requirements
+- Collaborate with the @core team on technical feasibility and implementation details
+- Provide input to the @product team based on community feedback

 #### Contributors